 KGCMC has monitored the performance of a one-acre composite soil cover plot on Site 23 since September 2000 (see Site 23 as-built in Appendix 2 for plot location).
-Key performance aspects of the cover system include:
+As of June 1, 2006, the 2005 performance monitoring summary for the cover has not been received from the contractor.
+KGCMC does not anticipate significant changes relative to 2004 performance and will summarize the 2005 results at the July 11, 2006 annual meeting.
+Key performance aspects of the cover system through 2004 include:

 - The monitoring indicates that the primary objective of maintaining at least 85% saturation in the compacted barrier layer of the cover has continually been met.
 In fact, saturation appears to have stabilized at about 95 percent.
 This is significant because maintaining water saturation in the barrier layer minimizes oxygen transport into the underlying production rock, the key barrier layer performance criteria. - Of the 304 inches of precipitation that fell since the lysimeter collection system was installed, approximately 60 inches of percolation into the lysimeter has been recorded.
 Thus the cover system appears to have allowed approximately 20 percent of the incident precipitation into the lysimeter.
 Late in 2002 a lined cutoff trench was installed above the cover plot and bentonite was applied around the access tube to the lysimeter.
 Data collected in 2003 suggest that these maintenance activities had little effect on amount of water draining from the lysimeter.
-In early 2004, the malfunctioning tipping bucket was replaced with direct measurement and physical collection.
-A new tipping bucket was installed in July.
+In early 2004, the malfunctioning tipping bucket was installed in July.
 On September 23, 2004, a circular, 6 feet diameter HDPE cover was placed directly over the lysimeter.
-The covered area was increased with the addition of a rectangular HDPE cover that extended approximately 18 feet up-slope on November 16th.
+The covered area was increased with the addition of a rectangular HDPE cover that extended approximately 18 feet up-slope on November 16th. - The high net percolation rate recorded for the monitoring period suggests that the HDPE covers have not reduced the amount of moisture reaching the lysimeter.
+This suggests that the net percolation being recorded is from a source outside of the covered area (e.g. not direct vertical percolation through the cap), or that the net percolation being recorded presently was within the cover profile before the placement of the covers (some 18-month time period now makes this possibility unlikely).
+However, if this second scenario is accurate, the net percolation recorded during the monitoring period is moisture being flushed through the cover system. - Nuetron probe measurements were completed in December 2004 for the first time since early 2003 (due to equipment failure and delayed repairs).
+Analysis of the results showed little change in the volumetric water content of the soil profiles during this period. - The temperature in the barrier layer throughout this monitoring period has again remained above 32°F, which implies that the barrier layer is not subjected to freeze/thaw cycles. - Data capture from the 20 monitoring instruments in 2005 was 65%. - Vegetative cover continues dominated by the hydroseeded grass and clover plant species.
+However natural invasion, primarily by spruce seedlings, is evident, particularly on the western-most portion of the cover area.

-- The high net percolation rate recorded for the monitoring period suggests that the HDPE covers have not reduced the amount of moisture reaching the lysimeter.
-This suggests that the net percolation being recorded is from a source outside of the covered area, or that the net percolation being recorded presently was within the cover profile before the placement of the covers.
-If the second scenario is accurate, the net percolation recorded during the monitoring period is moisture being flushed through the cover system. - Nuetron probe measurements were completed for the first time since early 2003 (due to equipment failure and delayed repairs) in December 2004.
-Analysis of the results showed little change in the volumetric water content of the soil profiles during this period. - The temperature in the barrier layer throughout this monitoring period has again remained above 32°F, which implies that the barrier layer is not subjected to freeze/thaw cycles. - Data capture from the 20 monitoring instruments was 65%. - Vegetative cover continues dominated by the hydroseeded grass and clover plant species.
-However natural invasion, primarily by spruce seedlings, is evident, particularly on the western-most portion of the cover area. - The cover showed no signs of erosion or slope instability, and thus no repair costs were incurred.
+• The cover showed no signs of erosion or slope instability, and thus no repair costs were incurred.
 The reclamation plan however does allow for cover maintenance, which to date has not been required.
 This is a positive result with respect to the structural integrity of the cover, which currently does not have a buttressed toe.
 Full-scale cover placement will include toe support.